scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket_acl.rst

 -  ``emailAddress`` (if value specified is the email address of an account)
 -  ``id`` (if value specified is the canonical user ID of an account)
--  ``uri`` (if granting permission to a predefined S3 group)
+-  ``uri`` (if granting permission to a predefined Amazon S3 group)

-For example, the following x-amz-grant-write header grants create, overwrite, and delete objects permission to a LogDelivery group predefined by S3 Connector and two accounts identified by their email addresses.
+For example, the following x-amz-grant-write header grants create, overwrite, and delete objects permission to a LogDelivery group predefined by Zenko and two accounts identified by their email addresses.

 .. code::

-   x-amz-grant-write: uri="http://acs.amazonaws.com/groups/s3/LogDelivery", emailAddress="xyz@example.com", emailAddress="abc@example.com"
+   x-amz-grant-write: uri="http://acs.example.com/groups/s3/LogDelivery", emailAddress="xyz@example.com", emailAddress="abc@example.com"

 .. note::

-  Though cited here for purposes of example, the LogDelivery group permission is not currently being used by S3 Connector.
+  Though cited here for purposes of example, the LogDelivery group permission is not currently being used by Zenko.

 Request Elements
 ~~~~~~~~~~~~~~~~